onaio/help/guides/getting-started/_posts/2014-11-12-getting-started.md

 Gather data via a smartphone using Open Data Kit (ODK) Collect or via built-in webforms.
 Manage all your collected data securely in one spot under a project on your Ona dashboard.

-[NEED TO WORK ON A DESIGN WITH WILLIAM]

 ##### <a name="webform-vs-mobile"></a>Webform vs. mobile

 Ona allows collection of data in two various ways which include **[Enketo Smart Paper](https://enketo.org/)**, also known as **Web forms** and **[ODK Collect](https://play.google.com/store/apps/details?id=org.odk.collect.android)**.
 The options are complementary and it is recommended to decide on a survey-to-survey basis which is the most suitable tool.
 Read more on the tools [here](/guides/data-collection)